How to Make a Page Refresh Button in WordPress on Click? [No Plugin]

 Frequently Asked Questions

-What should I do if the page refresh button isn't working?
+What should I do if the refresh button isn't working?

-What is the best practice for using a page refresh button in WordPress?
+What is the best practice for adding a refresh button in WordPress?

 What happens if I forget to add the custom class to the button?

-If you forget to add the custom class 'refreshpage' to your button, the JavaScript code will not be able to identify the button for the refresh action.
-This will result in the button appearing on the page but not functioning as intended.
-Always double-check that the class is correctly applied to ensure the script works properly.
+If you forget to add the custom class 'refreshpage' to the button, the JavaScript code will not recognize the button when clicked, and the page will not refresh.
+It's crucial to ensure that the class is correctly applied in the button settings, whether you're using Elementor or Gutenberg, to enable the refresh functionality.

 CMO at POSIMYTH Innovations (500K+ users).
 I do marketing, SEO, server management, AI automation, content, and YouTube.
 Everything I write here comes from real work and real experiments.